User8426/ThreeSpies/README.md

 Credits -
 http://www.freeusandworldmaps.com/html/World_Projections/WorldPrint.html - World Map image

-Original creator of 1v1v1 and for original map and testing this version and even helping with proviidng ideas on how to code some parts. - SNP
+Original creator of 1v1v1 and for original map and testing this version and even helping with providing ideas on how to code some parts. - SNP